 Navigate to Automation > Programs.
 This tab shows all automation scripts running on the Abilis.
-Programs are written in Lua, a lightweight programming language.
+Programs are written in Lua.
 They can be written manually or generated automatically from Control Loops.

 Each program in the list shows: